MicrosoftDocs/cross-device/project-rome-docs/devicerelay/ios/how-to-guides/command-remote-devices-and-apps-ios.md

 Additionally, your app will need to identify its targeted app service by two strings: the *app service name* and *package identifier*.
 These are found in the source code of the app service provider (see [Create and consume an app service (UWP)](https://msdn.microsoft.com/windows/uwp/launch-resume/how-to-create-and-consume-an-app-service) for details).
 Together these strings construct the **MCDAppServiceDescription**, which is fed into an **MCDAppServiceConnection** instance.

-The **MCDAppServiceConnection** uses a **MCDRemoteSystemConnectionRequest** to determine which remote system or app to target, and it uses its internal **MCDAppServiceDescription** to determine the app service.
-This is necessary because a single app could provide multiple app services.
-The method below creates an **MCDRemoteSystemConnectionRequest** and then opens the app service connection.

 ```ObjectiveC
 // Step #1:  Establish an app service connection
 - (IBAction)connectAppServiceButton:(id)sender